bandirevanth/JarvisAI/README.md

 - The OAuth token is stored securely in your user directory
 - Never share your `credentials.json` file or the generated token
 - The application only requests the minimum permissions needed for calendar operations

+---

+Don't forget to star me on GitHub and follow me!
+Thanks :)